 Revisions or updates to this Alaska Statewide Operating Plan are automatically incorporated into the Alaska Master Agreement.
-Formal modification to the Alaska Master AgreementMaster Agreement is not required for Operating Plan revisions and updates to take effect.
+Formal modification to the Alaska Master Agreement is not required for Operating Plan revisions and updates to take effect.

 Annual Review

 This Alaska Statewide Operating Plan is reviewed annually by March 15 and revised as needed.
-Alaska Master AgreementMaster Agreement Exhibits are also reviewed and revised annually in conjunction with the Operating Plan.
+Alaska Master Agreement Exhibits are also reviewed and revised annually in conjunction with the Operating Plan.
 The review will be scheduled and led by the Protecting Agencies and will include designated representatives of each of the signatories.

 An After Action Review may be hosted by any Parties to this Agreement.
 The Interagency Fall Fire Review is scheduled annually to discuss issues and concerns.
 Other reviews will be conducted as needed or required by agency policy.